-Tram Thai, BCACP, AE-C, is a clinical pharmacist with Cureatr.
+Tram Thai, PharmD, BCACP, AE-C, is a clinical pharmacist with Cureatr.
 In this position, she is responsible for implementing and expanding Cureatr's clinical pharmacy services.
 She works directly with patients, the Cureatr team of pharmacists and pharmacy technicians, and monitors the performance and delivery of Cureatr's telepharmacy service.
 Tram joined the Cureatr team in April 2021.

 In this interview, Tram discusses what attracted her to Cureatr, what she loves and finds challenging about being a pharmacist, successes of a major Cureatr initiative, and the role of technology for improving medication reconciliation.
 She concludes the interview by sharing the stories of three patients who were recently helped by Cureatr's clinical pharmacy services.

 Q: In your journey as a pharmacist, what led you to Cureatr?

 Tram Thai: I've had my fair share of experience in pharmacy practice, from retail and hospital to ambulatory care and academia.
 Based on those experiences, I feel I was able to get a grasp on the challenges that patients face in healthcare, especially when it comes to their medications.
 I've worked on a lot of projects at different organizations to help improve systems but felt I was only slightly improving the suboptimal medication management problem facing the healthcare system.

 When I learned about the opportunity to join Cureatr and looked into what they were doing and were all about, I saw this as a chance to be a part of something great.
 I not only get to work with patients and other clinicians but also engineers, product experts, and marketing talent that care about the medication mismanagement problem as much as I do.
 Instead of me wishing healthcare would improve, I saw an opportunity to work with great people to find innovative ways to make that dream a reality.

 Q: What do you love about being a pharmacist?